blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

 Mesh generation
 ---------------

-Move into the system directory.
+The dictionary file that describes the mesh is located in the system directory.

 .. code-block:: console